Python Machine Learning: Scikit-Learn Tutorial

 The first thing that we’re going to do is preprocessing the data.
 You can standardize the

 digits data by, for example, making use of the

 By scaling the data, you shift the distribution of each attribute to have a mean of zero and a standard deviation of one (unit variance).

 Splitting Your Data Into Training And Test Sets

-In order to assess your model’s performance later, you will also need to divide the data set into two parts: a training set and a test set.
+To assess your model’s performance later, you will also need to divide the data set into two parts: a training set and a test set.
 The first is used to train the system, while the second is used to evaluate the learned or trained system.

-In practice, the division of your data set into a test and a training sets is disjoint: the most common splitting choice is to take 2/3 of your original data set as the training set, while the 1/3 that remains will compose the test set.
+In practice, the division of your data set into a test and a training sets are disjoint: the most common splitting choice is to take 2/3 of your original data set as the training set, while the 1/3 that remains will compose the test set.

 You will try to do this also here.
 You see in the code chunk below that this ‘traditional’ splitting choice is respected: in the arguments of the